aetperf/aetperf.github.io/_posts/2025-09-29-FastTransfer-Performance-with-Citus-Columnar-Storage-in-PostgreSQL.md

 - Data reorganization into columnar format (stripes and chunks)
 - Additional metadata management

-However, it's important to remember that this overhead delivers significant storage savings—in our case, a 76% reduction in disk usage.
+However, it's important to remember that this overhead delivers significant storage savings, in our case, a 76% reduction in disk usage.

 #### Read Performance Benefits